-Impairment losses of assets recognised in prior periods is reversed if there has been a change in the estimates used to determine the recoverable amount.
+An impairment losse of asset recognised in prior periods is reversed if there has been a change in the estimates used to determine the recoverable amount.
 An impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation or amortisation, if no impairment loss had been recognised.